 - Goals and aspirations

 The Nurse in partnership with the families will use an outcomes star to assess, plan and evaluate the goals of the family and support them in their journey of change.
-The frequency of visits, goals set and interventions used will be personlaised for the individual situation of each family and developed in conjunction with them.
+The frequency of visits, goals set and interventions used will be personalised for the individual situation of each family and developed in conjunction with them.

 For many clients, a therapeutic relationship with an Early Parenthood Nurse can bring consistency, the space to develop a positive therapeutic relationship and offer them a positive role model which they may not have experienced before.
 The Early Parenthood nurse will encourage families to work with other appropriate services.
 In cases where additional safeguarding support is necessary, the Early Parenthood nurses can ensure that families access children’s social care quickly and effectively

-All Early Parenthood nurses receive supervision from the Early Parenthood Lead nurse, peer supervison and monthly psychology supervision.
+All Early Parenthood nurses receive supervision from the Early Parenthood Lead nurse, peer supervision and monthly psychology supervision.
 Regular supervision provides time for the nurse to reflect and analyse their work with families and to make robust plans to ensure that the needs of the baby remain paramount.
 It gives the opportunity to question their own feelings and the influence these may have on their decision making.

 The Early Parenthood Service is a new service, data will be collected and reviewed to determine the effectiveness of the service and changes made dynamically in accordance with the findings.
 Consent with be sought from Families for any data collected.